Ulset/nm-i-ai-norgesgruppen-vision/README.md

 # NorgesGruppen Shelf Detective

-Grocery product detection for the [NM i AI 2026](https://ainm.no) competition.
-Given a photo of a store shelf, find every product and figure out what it is.
+Grocery product detection and classification for the [NM i AI 2026](https://ainm.no) (Norwegian National Championship in AI).
+Given a photo of a store shelf, detect and identify every product — across 356 categories with a heavily long-tailed distribution.

-356 different products, some with as few as *one* training example.
-A cereal box that only shows up once in the dataset still needs to be recognized.
+## Highlights

+- **Two-stage detection + classification pipeline** — YOLO handles localization while EfficientNet-B2 handles fine-grained product identification, purpose-built for the long-tailed distribution (74 products with fewer than 5 training examples)
+- **Tiled inference for high-resolution images** — 1280px overlapping tiles with Weighted Box Fusion handle shelf images up to 5712px wide without downscaling
+- **Reference embedding fallback** — cosine similarity matching against product catalog photos catches low-confidence predictions that the classifier misses
+- **Sandbox-compliant architecture** — all models exported to ONNX FP16 to work within strict constraints (no pickle, no network, 420 MB weight limit, 300s timeout)
+- **Systematic model exploration** — trained and evaluated YOLO11x, YOLOv9e, and YOLOv8x variants across multiple resolutions on parallel GCP GPU VMs

 ## How it works